 SOLUTION: Side effects with most asthma medicines are relatively few, mild and usually subside over time.
 But if you're concerned, learn everything you can about the medicine from a reliable source.
 Also, talk with your pharmacist, doctor or other healthcare professional about your concerns.

 #3: "I can't afford my asthma medications."

 SOLUTION: There are a number of creative ways to lessen the financial burden of asthma medication, including health insurance.
-One of the other health pros here, Dr. Thompson, wrote a great post with tips for How to Save Money on Your Asthma Medications.
+Call your health insurance company to get more information on how to save on your asthma spending.